Generic Name: mineral oil (MIN-uh-ral)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the stool; continued constipation; dizziness; vomiting; weakness.
+Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); dizziness; failure to have a bowel movement within 6 to 8 hours after using Fleet enema; fainting; muscle cramps or pain; rectal bleeding; swelling, pain, or irritation; weakness.

 If OVERDOSE is suspected:

-Store Fleet enema at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store Fleet enema at room temperature, between 59 and 86 degrees F (15 and 30 degrees C) in a tightly closed container.
 Store away from heat, moisture, and light.
+Protect from freezing.
 Keep Fleet enema out of the reach of children and away from pets.

 - If you have any questions about Fleet enema, please talk with your doctor, pharmacist, or other health care provider.

 - Fleet enema is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.